 Network Publications

-The article is based upon work from COST Action Research and International Networking project “Emerging Inorganic Chalcogenides for Photovoltaics (RENEW-PV),” CA21148, supported by COST (European Cooperation in Science and Technology)
+This article/video/podcast/webinar/animation/presentation is based upon the work from COST Action RenewPV CA21148, supported by COST (European Cooperation in Science and Technology).

 Baghirov, Mahammad Baghir and Muradov, Mustafa and Eyvazova, Goncha and Azizian-Kalandaragh, Yashar and Mammadyarova, Sevinj and Kim, Jiseok and Gasımov, Eldar and Rzayev, Fuad.
 Effect of sulphidation process on the structure{,} morphology and optical properties of GO/AgNWs composites.
 RSC Adv., 2024, 14 (4), pp. 2320-2326.
 The Royal Society of Chemistry. http://dx.doi.org/10.1039/D3RA08044G